Department of Women, Gender, and Sexuality Graduate Student Handbook

 The Office of Graduate Studies offers funding opportunities in several different categories.
 Students interested in applying should direct inquiries to the department’s Director of Graduate Studies or to the Office of Graduate Studies.
 Some of the available funding includes:

-• Summer Fellowships: intended primarily for doctoral students.
+Summer Fellowships: intended primarily for post-comp doctoral students.

-• Graduate Scholarly Presentation Travel Fund: intended for graduate students presenting a paper at a national or regional meeting of a learned or professional society.
-A student may receive an award ($500) only once, and funds are available on a first-come, first-served basis.
+Graduate Student Travel Fund: intended for graduate students presenting a paper at a national or regional meeting of a learned or professional society.
+A student may receive an award (max $750) only once per academic year, with priority given to students who have not received the fund previously.
+Funds are available on a first-come, first-served basis.

-• Doctoral Student Research Fund: Designed to support KU doctoral students who need assistance to carry out research that advances progress toward the degree.
+Doctoral Student Research Fund: Designed to support KU doctoral students who need assistance to carry out research that advances progress toward the degree.
 Applications for this fund are accepted only for a limited time as funding is available.
+Students are eligible to receive one award from this fund during their doctoral career.
 Students should check the link above for additional information and restrictions.

 Appendices